 Previous stages of consultation

-The first consultation stage took place in May and June of 2013.
-This stage presented initial information about the plan and sought views on what the plan should contain.
+The first consultation stage took place in May and June 2013.
+We presented initial information about the Plan and sought views on what the Plan should contain.

-The 'Issues and Options consultation' took place in Spring 2014 where we received comments on policies and potential allocations as well as further sites and information being submitted.
+The 'Issues and Options' consultation took place in Spring 2014; we received comments on policies and potential allocations as well as further sites and information being submitted.

-During March 2015, we ran a supplementary sites consultation which gave people the opportunity to comment on new sites and information submitted at the Issues and Options stage.
+We ran a supplementary sites consultation during March 2015 which gave residents the opportunity to comment on new sites and information submitted during the previous stage.

-All documents that have been produced in relation to the Minerals and Waste Joint Plan are available to view on the Joint Plan website.
+All documents we have produced in relation to the Minerals and Waste Joint Plan are available to view on the North Yorkshire minerals and waste plan page.

-When adopted, the Minerals and Waste Joint Plan will set out new planning policies for minerals (including oil and gas) and waste developments across all 3 areas and will help to guide decisions on planning applications up to 2030.
+When adopted, our Minerals and Waste Joint Plan will set out new planning policies for minerals (including oil and gas) and waste developments across all three areas and will help guide our planning application decisions up to 2030.